-9. In some cases a student's mode of study changes between years.
+10. In some cases a student's mode of study reported on HESES changes between years.
 For example, the mode of a student on a full-time 18-month course would be full-time in year one and part-time in year two, if the second year does not have 24 weeks of study.
-On the HESA student or HESA student alternative record, the student's activity in year two would be recorded as 'other full-time' (MODE = 02).
+On the student record returned to the designated data body, the student's activity in year two would be recorded as 'other full-time' (SCSMODE = 02).
 On the Individualised Learner Record (ILR), it would be recorded as part-time (MODESTUD = 3).